 Pumpkin Seed Oil Recipes

-Pumpkin seed oil is best used to add flavor and some added nutrition to dishes just before serving.
+Pumpkin seed oil is best used to add flavor to dishes just before serving.
 Avoid heating it too much since that can turn the oil bitter and decrease its nutritional value.
 Use in place of hemp seed oil in vinaigrettes and smoothies, add a few drops to the top of pumpkin soup, or toss with warm roasted veggies.

 - Hemp Seed Oil Vinaigrette